xvzf/htw-saar-vaa/README.md

 # Verteilte Algorithment und Anwendungen (vaa)
 > This project is based on a distributed systems course at my university, tailed towards bringing better understandings
-> for communication and state in those.
+> for communication and state in them.

 TODO:
 - [ ] Rumor experiment; 20 iterations with different n, m, c
 - [ ] Consensus experiment; 10 iterations with different with different params

 ## Starting up multiple nodes
+> Note: Experiments showed everything > ~50 nodes runs into network timeouts

 The Jsonnet template `hack/gen-launch.jsonnet` allows generation of arbitrary launch scripts up to 999 nodes (afterwards there will be port collisions).
 The `make gen` command generates a random graph, node configuration and a `launch.sh` which will start each node in a dedicated tmux pane for easy debugging.